Act One

 As prom nears, Michael sends a note to Eileen and actually signs his name.
 When they discover it, Eileen and her friends go crazy with excitement ("Walking on Sunshine").

-Over the weekend, Corey Jr. sees Tiffany hanging out with her popular friends and decides to take another chance on her.
-Michael drives up in his super cool car and interrupts.
-The scene erupts in a gratuitous dance number as the girls face the guys in "Get Outta My Dreams (Get Into My Car)."
-Tiffany and Michael drive off, leaving Corey Jr. alone on his 10-speed.
+Over the weekend, Corey, Jr., sees Tiffany hanging out with her popular friends and decides to take another chance on her.
+Michael drives up in his super-cool car and interrupts.
+The scene erupts in a gratuitous dance number as the girls face the guys in "Get Outta My Dreams – Get Into My Car)."
+Tiffany and Michael drive off, leaving Corey, Jr., alone on his ten-speed.

 Back at school, Miss Brannigan begs Mr. Cocker to give her another chance.
 Unable to put Miss Brannigan's magazine days out of his mind, Mr. Cocker descends into temporary madness as his classroom is transformed into another dream sequence ("Centerfold").

-In the schoolyard, Corey Jr. tries to comfort a devastated Eileen.
+In the schoolyard, Corey, Jr., tries to comfort a devastated Eileen.
 Kirk and Alf join them and reveal that Feargal defended Eileen's honor by beating up Michael.
-The guys cheer Eileen up and remind her that most people at school think she's great ("Don't Worry, Be Happy / Come On Eileen").
-Tiffany overhears and tells Corey Jr. he's sweet, prompting him to ask to her to Prom one last time.
+The guys cheer Eileen up and remind her that most people at school think she's great ("Don't Worry, Be Happy / Come on Eileen").
+Tiffany overhears and tells Corey, Jr., that he's sweet, prompting him to ask to her to Prom one last time.
 She finally says yes!

-Corey Sr. narrates as the Prom unfolds onstage ("Wake Me Up Before You Go-Go - Reprise").
-Everyone is dancing except Michael, who all the girls ignore.
-Corey Jr. and Tiffany meet in the middle of the dance floor as couples pair up around them.
-Eileen and Feargal and a reunited Miss Brannigan and Mr. Cocker release their emotions in "(I've Had) The Time of My Life."
-Corey Sr. steps into the action as the Prom freezes around him.
-Corey Sr. tells the audience what happens to everyone after they leave high school, then sets the action back into motion as the senior class erupts into a final number ("Back to the 80's Megamix!").
+Corey, Sr., narrates as the Prom unfolds onstage ("Wake Me Up Before You Go-Go – Reprise").
+Everyone is dancing, except for Michael, whom all of the girls ignore.
+Corey, Jr., and Tiffany meet in the middle of the dance floor as couples pair up around them.
+Eileen and Feargal, along with a reunited Miss Brannigan and Mr. Cocker, release their emotions in "I've Had – the Time of My Life."
+Corey, Sr., steps into the action as the Prom freezes around him.
+Corey, Sr., tells the audience what happens to everyone after they leave high school, then sets the action back into motion as the senior class erupts into a final number ("Back to the 80's Megamix!")

 Corey Palmer (senior)